1998 FIFA World Cup: Match ball

 The official match ball for the 1998 World Cup, manufactured by Adidas was named the Tricolore, meaning 'three-coloured' in French.
 It was the eighth World Cup match ball made for the tournament by the German company and was the first in the series to be multi-coloured.
 The tricolour flag and cockerel, traditional symbols of France, were used as inspiration for the design.

 Music

 The official song of the 1998 FIFA World Cup was "The Cup of Life", also known as "La Copa de la Vida", recorded by Ricky Martin.

 The official anthem was "La Cour des Grands (Do You Mind If I Play)" by Youssou N'Dour and Axelle Red.

 Legacy

 Honorary FIFA President João Havelange praised France's hosting of the World Cup, describing the tournament as one that would "remain with me forever, as I am sure they will remain with everyone who witnessed this unforgettable competition".
 Lennart Johansson, the chairman of the organising committee for the World Cup and President of UEFA added that France provided "subject matter of a quality that made the world hold its breath".

 Cour des Comptes, the quasi-judicial body of the French government, released its report on the organisation of the 1998 World Cup in 2000.

+The 1998 World Cup is considered by pundits to be one of the greatest editions of the tournament ever.